Wljmanie/BoldScale/README.md

-# Coding Challenge Template
+# Bold Scale

-This is a template I created to safe time to solve coding challenges in web apps.
+This is a coding challenge work in progress.

 The following things needs to be done besides the content.